The complete guide to Star Alliance

 Upgrading flights with frequent flyer points across Star Alliance

-Unlike its main competitor Oneworld, Star Alliance permits members of one frequent flyer program to use their points or miles for an upgrade on another Star Alliance member airline.
+Unlike its main rival Oneworld, Star Alliance permits members of one frequent flyer program to use their points or miles for an upgrade on another Star Alliance member airline.

 But as you'd expect with so many different airlines involved, there are a lot of rules and catches to be aware of with this process.

 Take a look at using United MileagePlus miles for Star Alliance upgrades.
-You'll see that among the many restrictions, Singapore Airlines does not permit upgrades on all Airbus A350, A380 and Boeing 777-300ER aircraft – and that makes up most of its long-range fleet.
+You’ll see among the restrictions that Singapore Airlines does not permit upgrades on all Airbus A350, A380 and Boeing 777-300ER aircraft – and these make up most of its long-range fleet.

 Even where upgrades are allowed, in most cases, only the highest-priced (and flexible) economy and business class tickets can be upgraded using miles.